-High School Matriculation: Our graduates typically chose to attend Sonoma Academy, Marin Academy, or Sonoma Valley High School Justin-Siena (Napa), Cardinal-Newman and Maria Carillo (Santa Rosa), St. Vincent De Paul (Petaluma).
-Current grads are also at The Groton School in Massachusetts, Choate Rosemary Hall School in Connecticut, The Kent School in Connecticut and Robert Louis Stevenson in Carmel, CA.
+High School Matriculation: Our graduates attend Sonoma Academy, Marin Academy, School Justin-Siena (Napa), Sonoma Valley High, Cardinal-Newman, Maria Carillo (Santa Rosa), St. Vincent and De Paul (Petaluma).
+Graduates have also attended The Groton School in Massachusetts, Choate Rosemary Hall School in Connecticut, The Kent School in Connecticut and Robert Louis Stevenson in Carmel, CA.

 Challenging Our Students: Incoming students are assessed for math and language arts placement and these placements are re-evaluated every fall.
 Based on annual assessments students are placed in appropriate Language Arts and Math classes to address differential learning.